 NDs manage all medical conditions and can provide both individual and family health care.
 Among the most common ailments they treat are allergies, chronic pain, digestive issues, hormonal imbalances, obesity, respiratory conditions, heart disease, fertility problems, menopause, adrenal fatigue, cancer, fibromyalgia and chronic fatigue syndrome.

 Your First Visit

 Intake Forms must be filled out and brought with you to your first appointment.
 If you cannot print them and bring them with you then you must arrive a minimum of 30 minutes early to your appointment.
-If you have not completed all necessary paperwork when the Doctor is ready for you then that will cut into the consultation time and may even result in having to reschedule your appointment.
+If you have not completed all necessary paperwork when the ND is ready for you then that will cut into the consultation time and may even result in having to reschedule your appointment.